Create your own decorative Light Switch Covers. An easy DIY, all you need is a little Duck Tape.

 Spring is here, and it is about time if you ask me.
 Although now that I say that I am sure I will wake up to two feet of snow tomorrow.
 Ugh.
 I don’t know about you, but in the springtime, I get the itch to clean, organize and make everything pretty.
 We recently repainted my daughters room and while I like the white, it makes it feel bigger and clean.
 It is also kind of dull and without personality.
-I didn’t want to do a hole lot to her room because we are hoping to move soon, but something fun and girly was definitely needed.
+I didn’t want to do a whole lot to her room because we are hoping to move soon, but something fun and girly was definitely needed.
 So we decided to do DIY Light Switch Covers.
 They turned out even better than I thought they would and they are defiantly fun.
 I actually did 1 light switch cover and her three outlet covers as well, so everything would match.
 Here they are all boring and white.

 The first step was removing them from the wall.
 But they really are so easy.
 All you need is a flat-head screwdriver.

-Duck Tape® sent me so many fun tapes to play with.
+Duck Tape® sent me so many fun types to play with.
 I just love Duck Tape® because it is so easy to use and it is an inexpensive way to add to or embellish and craft project.
 Or in this case, a decor project.

 The covers each needed three vertical strips.
 I started with the pink and put a strip along the bottom.
 I made sure to line the edge of the tape up with the edge of the cover.